federicogarzarelli/portfolio-allocation/README.md

 * __market_sigma__ Annual standard deviation of the market, to be used in Treynor ratio, Information ratio.
 Default is  0.15.
 * __fundmode__ Calculate metrics in fund model vs asset mode.
 Default is True.
 * __stddev_sample__ Bessel correction (N-1) when calculating standard deviation from a sample.
 Default is True.
-* __logreturns__ Use logreturns instead of percentage returns when calculating metrics (recommended).
-Default is True.
+* __logreturns__ Use logreturns instead of percentage returns when calculating metrics (not recommended).
+Default is False.
 * __annualize__  Calculate annualized metrics by annualizing returns first.
 Default is True.